apalache-mc/apalache/docs/adr/001rfc-types.md

 # RFC 001: types and type annotations

+This is an RFC that reviews a number of possibilities.
+A concrete proposal can be found in [ADR-002](docs/adr/002adr-types.md).

 It is good to have a number of different opinions here.
-As I can see, we actually have three issues, not one (I initially have put emphasis only on the third issue):
+We actually have three issues, not one (I initially have put emphasis only on the third issue):